 23, OK nobody’s gonna believe that anyway 29 years later, things have turned out to be a little bit more complicated, but driving down that same mountain road, after a year of burnouts, breakups, leaving my job, selling my house and about 7 million ups and downs (**), something hits me.
 I realize I have NO memory of my visit to the majestic Alhambra on that same day in 1988.
 But I remember the good times in the car with my family, and realize simple things are all I need.

 Let’s play a game!
 Think about your oldest travel memory, try to remember how it made you feel, and hold that thought while reading!
 Oh, and of course, tell me all about it in the comments!

 (*) I obviously have NOTHING against old German people in matching outfits, there just happen to be a lot of them.
 I MIGHT have something against Julio Iglesias – and don’t even get me started on Enrique – and I DEFINITELY have something against bull fights, but anyway, lemmie try and stick to the subject.

 (**) I’ve been working on a post about this since – like – October 2016.
 I promise, someday I’ll get it right and publish it.

 Anyway, without further ado… here it is, in no particular order…

-From diving head first into the well-known cities, over alternative ways to see them, to places you might not even have heard of.
+From diving head first into the well-known cities, over alternative ways to see them, to places you might not even have heard of – this part of Spain has something for everyone.
 Let’s go!

 GO ON A ROAD TRIP.
 ‘Cause you’re not gonna see all the beauty if you count on public transportation.
 Of course there’s buses, but at € 330 for a 6-week car rental including full excess free insurance, I honestly wouldn’t bother.
 (This was off-season).